 Y2Y was subsequently launched on February 27, 2004 with a mission to bring fresh ideas from young Bank staff to the forefront and to increase and improve the investments affecting young people.
 Young employees at the Bank constitute a source of knowledge and innovation, and when harnessed effectively, provide the Bank with an excellent resource and opportunity to make a vital contribution to the youth agenda and other important development issues.

-Y2Y is currently housed within the Human Development Network, and reports to an Advisory Board comprised of senior management.
-It is run by a Steering Committee, whose members are elected each year and who work on a voluntary basis.
+Y2Y is run by a Steering Committee, whose members are elected each year and who work on a voluntary basis.
 The roles and responsibilities of the Steering Committee are outlined in a set of Governing Principles.

 Y2Y is a community of young people within the World Bank, as well as external partners, who can provide a reservoir of fresh ideas, channel the energy and perspectives of young people into the world of the organization.